JK2018/Big-data---AI---Recommender-system-t-dat-901-Epitech-/README.md

 ## Launch Front-end interface

-This application is made with React
+This application is made with the framework React

 1. First, you need to go to the front directory `cd /app`

 2. Then you need to install all dependencies `npm install`

 3. After the project installation you can launch the app `npm start`

 ## Launch Back-end infrastructure